nchlswhttkr/website/content/_index.md

 I studied Computer Science at Monash University, and helped launch a new course planning service for staff and students, [MonPlan](https://monplan.apps.monash.edu/).
 I've also been a part of running hackathons and workshops for IT students as a volunteer and committee member for [WIRED](https://wired.org.au/).

-Currently, I'm a part of the logistics crew with [UNIHACK](https://unihack.net/), running hackathons for students at Australian universities.
+Currently, I'm a part of the logistics crew with [UNIHACK](https://unihack.net/), running hackathons for Australian university students.

----

 ## Contact

 You can reach me by [email](mailto:nchlswhttkr@gmail.com) or on [Twitter](https://twitter.com/nchlswhttkr/).

----

 ## Blog

 I like to write about the technologies I use, and pen the odd reflection.
 You can find all my posts on [my blog](/blog/).

 I also like to share interesting pieces and content that I love in [my newsletter](/newsletter/).
-You can also [subscribe](/newsletter/subscribe/) to receive it via email!
+You can also receive it via email if you choose to [subscribe](/newsletter/subscribe/)!